About XLH UK

 Our Impact

 The charity has five strategic objectives.
-Below we summarise how we progressed against these objectives in 2022.
+Below we summarise how we have progressed against these objectives over the last three years: 2022-2025

-XLH UK has been active with the UK community and well connected to international developments since it was founded as a charitable trust on November 18th 2017.
+XLH UK has been active with the UK patient community since it was founded as a charitable trust on November 18th 2017.
 The trust was formed by Oliver Gardiner, Nicholas Papé and Amy Lee.
+The charity converted to a Charitable Incorporated Organisation (CIO) on 29th November, 2021.

 XLH UK is a founding member of International XLH Alliance, a network of national patient groups for those with XLH around the world.
 Working together internationally with medical experts from multiple disciplines has accelerated research and knowledge transfer for all concerned.
-XLH UK supported IXLHA with accounting, IT and administration services whilst it was forming and contributed financially to a successful international medical symposium in Dublin in 2022.
-In 2022 it was agreed that the two organisations should become more independent from each other and legal and financial separation has now been achieved.
+XLH UK historically supported IXLHA with accounting, IT and administration services, but the two charities are now legally and financially independent from each other.

 Our values – accountability, integrity and transparency – underpin everything we do.